Using images in content

 Key checks for images

-Decide whether an image is informative or decorative based on why you are including it on the page.
-Then do the following checks.
+Decide whether the image is informative or decorative based on why you are including it on the page.
+Then do the checks that follow.

 • have accessible text descriptions (alt or nearby text)